 The reality, however, is that vinyl and vintage are in vogue with young people – but you can bet that they’ll Instagram their latest thrift shop find – and tech savvy grannies all over the world face-time their grandchildren to brag about the pair of socks they just knitted for Grandpa.

 Tech is closing the divide between how people of vastly different ages communicate and go about their daily life, and it’s time that the way marketers target audiences reflects that.

 For example, it’s tempting to think that brands should focus on social media to communicate with young people.
 This is partly true – having a social media presence is never a bad thing, and a large number of young people do use social media.
 However, some studies, such as this 2014 one suggest that the number of Facebook users over the age of 55 dwarf the numbers of Facebook users aged 13-17, with the older generation sitting at 28 million users and the 13-17s at just 9.8 million.
-Not surprisingly, those in the brackets that fall between 18 and 54 made up the majority of users, but the numbers of older people versus teens definitely usurps the long held belief that social media is just for the kids.
+Not surprisingly, those in the brackets that fall between 18 and 54 made up the majority of users, but the numbers of older people versus teens definitely seize the long-held belief that social media is just ‘for the kids’.